lh535/datarace-prediction/README.md

 `mainThread` has no arguments and returns the main thread. `nextThread t` takes a thread t and returns a thread with an incremented index number.

 Each Event also should have a location number, however the functions above do not automatically add this location number.
-To add correct location numbers to a trace, `addLoc t` can be used, which takes a trace t and returns a trace (=list of events).
+To add correct location numbers to a trace and generate a correct trace, `addLoc t` can be used, which takes a list of events and returns a trace of type `Trace`.
-Many of the printing functions apply `addLoc` automatically for convenience, however it also isn't problematic to apply it multiple times.

 Lastly, an example on how to define a trace: